 Innovation and Creativity permeate the pages of business books and internet storytelling.

-But, like the Persuasive Talents and Management Talents we identified here recently, Creative Talents aren't a homogeneous lump of artistic goo.
+Unlike Project Management skills or Financial Analysis, Creative Talents aren't a homogeneous lump of artistic, business-oriented goo.
 (I haven't the slightest idea where that line came from.
 It just flowed at the end of the sentence.
 Must have something to do with my own hidden, artistic goo).

 Here is a way to begin to distinguish among Three Unique Creative Talents: